ZetCode

 In this article we show how to work with strings in C#.

-A string is a sequence of characters.
-In C#, a string is a sequence of UTF-16 code units.
-It is a data type which stores a sequence of data values, usually bytes, in which elements usually stand for characters according to a character encoding.
-When a string appears literally in the source code, it is known as a string literal.
+A string in C# represents a sequence of characters encoded using UTF-16.
+It is a fundamental data type that stores a series of characters according to a specific character encoding.
+When a string appears directly in source code, it is referred to as a string literal.

 C# string initialization